John H. Marsalis

 John Henry Marsalis (May 9, 1904 – June 26, 1971) was an American lawyer and politician who served one term as a U.S. Representative from Colorado from 1949 to 1951.

 Early life and education

 Born in McComb, Pike County, Mississippi, Marsalis attended the public schools of McComb, Mississippi.
 He moved with his parents to Colorado Springs, Colorado, in 1922, reportedly for the benefit of his father's health.
 He graduated from Colorado Springs High School in 1923 and enrolled as a student at the University of Mississippi in 1925 and 1926.
 He graduated from the University of Colorado Law School in 1934.

 Career

 He was admitted to the bar on March 14, 1935, and commenced the practice of law in Pueblo, Colorado.
 He was an investigator in district attorney's office in Pueblo in 1935 and 1936.

+Military service

 He entered the United States Army on May 11, 1942, assigned to the Weather Squadron, United States Army Air Forces, and was discharged on June 16, 1945.
 He was a sergeant while running for office in November 1944.